walkenho/walkenho.github.io/_posts/2023-01-19-how-to-create-a-computer-vision-model-to-save-the-ugly-duckling-from-a-youth-of-misery-in-less-than-30-lines-of-code.md

 ### File 1: Main File - Gradio App

-This is the complete code for the Gradio interface:
+This is the complete code for the Gradio interface (with texts abbreviated for shortness):

 ```python
 from pathlib import Path